filamentgroup/shoestring/README.md

+# outline

+- intro
+  - motto
+  - demo link
+- philosophy
+  - why shoestring
+  - modularity
+  - wire weight
+- features
+  - dom
+    - example
+  - events
+    - example
+  - ajax
+    - example
+- extensions
+  - extension
+    - example
+  - module definition
+    - example
+  - dependencies (minimize)
+    - example
+- builds
+  - production
+  - development
+  - custom
+  - tracker
+- contributing
+  - link to guidelines

 # Shoestring

 [![Filament Group](http://filamentgroup.com/images/fg-logo-positive-sm-crop.png) ](http://www.filamentgroup.com/)

-A lightweight, simple utility made to run on a tight budget.
-Out of the box, all you can really do with it is make loops, but you can easily tie it to other things too.
+A lightweight, simple DOM utility made to run on a tight budget.

-* Copyright 2012 @scottjehl, Filament Group, Inc.
-* Licensed MIT/GPLv2

-Shoestring is a simple framework for organizing, creating, and using DOM-based utilities.
-It's a throwback to the days of building websites using a small set of utilities that you need, and not much more.
-The utilities are wrapped in a handy and familiar API, making it more of a pleasure to work with.

-Shoestring supports a small set of features, and almost that entire set is optional.
-It is aimed particularly at cases where you need a small set of JavaScript utilities but not a heavyweight toolkit.
-It is designed for making user experience enhancements in modern browsers, while quietly stepping aside and letting things "be" in the older ones.

-Shoestring is part of the Southstreet workflow at Filament Group.
+Shoestring is part of the [Southstreet workflow](https://github.com/filamentgroup/southstreet) at Filament Group.

-### Shoestring is in early development and may not be ready for production use.

-Shoestring is still in its experimental, alpha development days, and is sure to have plenty of quirks we've yet to uncover.
-We're excited about its philosophy, but are well-aware that its implementation needs improvements.
-If you're able, we'd love your help!

 # Philosophy

-Shoestring is designed with a minimalist, mobile-first philosophy.

-One unique aspect of Shoestring is that its source code tends to favor terseness over completeness, allowing it to be very lightweight, but not as fault-tolerant or broadly compatible as many common DOM toolkits.
-For example, a given method might support one or two argument types, and not provide logic to support others that are deemed less common.
-These decisions are made based on the opinion of the developers and what they found most necessary, but all methods are easily overrideable if you'd like to do so.
+Shoestring is built to be lightweight, but not as broadly compatible as many common DOM toolkits.
+For example, many invocation patterns for common methods are ignored in favor of the most ubiquitous use.
+Similarly the selector engine delegates to modern browsers' native `document.querySelectorAll`, though you can plug-in an engine like Sizzle.

-Shoestring also favors terseness in its string-based selector engine, which it merely offloads to modern browsers' native `document.querySelectorAll` (though you can easily plug-in an engine like Sizzle if you'd like) function.
-In this way, DOM selections will sometimes be a little slower than they would be in other libraries, but conversely, Shoestring's simpler logic makes it lighter in overall weight, and faster in initial load time.

-We're still assessing the benefits of these ideas and are generally looking for a good balance of code weight, runtime speed, browser support, and developer convenience.
+We're still considering the benefits of this approach and looking for a good balance of code weight, runtime speed, browser support, and developer convenience.

 # Feature Set

-Shoestring's API is inspired by jQuery, because we absolutely love working with jQuery, but there are times when we only need a subset of its features and browser support.
+Shoestring's API is inspired by jQuery.

 Technically, shoestring.js is a very small, extendable core function.
 That core function doesn't come with much more than a means of finding and/or generating HTML elements, a DOM-ready handler, and a few essential element-traversal methods like `each`, `find`, `children`.
 Using its `shoestring.fn` API, its core is easy to extend further, and several extensions are available in the Shoestring codebase for you to include in your build.